 DARE designs and fabricates its own electronics packages for use in DARE rockets.
-These electronics package may range from fairly simple timer based designs for use in small rockets, to full flight computer for use in rockets like the Stratos III.
+These electronics package may range from fairly simple timer based designs for use in small rockets, to full flight computer designs for use in rockets like Stratos IV.
 One of the primary functions of the electronics in any rocket is the timely deployment of the recovery system.
 In a case a parachute needs to be deployed, it’s in most cases beneficial to deploy the parachute at apogee.
 For more complex rockets the electronics may also be tasked with igniting a second stage or recording data from accelerometers and GPS receivers.
-The record setting Stratos II rocket also had a real time telemetry unit on board, relaying the position of the payload capsule for recovery.
+The record-setting Stratos II+ rocket also had a real time telemetry unit on board, relaying the position of the payload capsule for recovery.

-The Aether electronics stack that is located in the nose cone of the Aether rocket consists of layers of boards dedicated to their own tasks attached to each other.
-The stack contains the following elements:
+The electronics stack that is located in the nose cone of the Aether rocket consists of layers of boards dedicated to their own tasks, containing the following elements:

 Power Source: 3x 1250 mAh at 11.1V for video downlink and payload power supply, in total 12x 450 mAh at 7.4V for various other tasks, external power supply at 12V 3A while the rocket is in the tower.

-The Stratos II electronics are the most complicated created by DARE.
-Not counting the ground systems, the rocket contains two electronics modules, one in the motor and one in the capsule.
-The two modules communicate over an RS232 link and together handle the following, among other things:
+Without the ground systems, the rocket contained two electronics modules: one in the motor and one in the capsule.
+Both modules communicate over an RS232 link and together handled the following:

 To be able to include a reliable safety system in Stratos II+, the electronics team designed a flight termination system to be used over a range of more than 50km.